Apply Now Apply Now Apply Now

 Spring Boot is a project built on top of the Spring Framework that simplifies Java application development.
 It eliminates boilerplate configuration through:

-• Autoconfiguration: Automatically configures application based on dependencies
+• Autoconfiguration: Automatically configures the application based on dependencies

 • Standalone: Creates applications that “just run” without external web servers